microsoft/terminal/doc/specs/#6899 - Action IDs/#6899 - Action IDs.md

 could all refer to these actions by `id`, rather than duplicating the same json.

 As for fragments, all actions in fragments _must_ have an `id`.
 If a fragment provides an action without an `id`, or provides an `id` that clashes with one of the actions in `defaults.json`, that action will be ignored.

+> 👉 NOTE: This will mean that actions will now need an `OriginTag`, similar to profiles and color schemes

 ### Existing Scenarios